tenzin-choezin/tenzin-choezin.github.io/README.md

-#### Hi there!
-This is my personal website.
+#### This is my personal website.
 Read on below to learn more about me!
 <br/>

 <p align="center">